Proven-Paradox/shaper-system/Handbook.md

 If you’re struggling to come up with your Attribute arrangement, here are a few recommendations that can help.

 * Be careful about overspecialization.
 Most characters want to be particularly good at doing one thing, but if you leave your character unable to do anything else at all you may end up unable to contribute in some situations.
 For example, a hero who has a very high HP pool along with high Defense attributes is good, but if said hero has no means of dealing damage or drawing a foe’s attention, the enemy may just ignore the character.
 A character with tremendous MP and Mental offense may do a lot of damage, but if said character’s HP and Physical Defense is low then they may not last long enough to utilize said MP.
 You can’t be good at everything, but try to be decent at a few things.
-If you do choose to completely specialize in one approach, you should consider choosing Abilities that will let you overcome your weaknesses (more on that later).
+If you do choose to completely specialize in one approach, you should consider choosing Abilities that will let you overcome your weaknesses.
 * If you have stats to spare and you’re not sure where they should go, consider investing them in Toughness.
-More HP and Defense is always a benefit.
+More HP and Defense is always beneficial.

 ## Step 2-a: Capacity Stats
 After choosing your class and your Attributes, you can determine your capacity stats.
 One could also call these points.